MasonM/avsh/README.md

 * The host must be Linux with OpenSSH 5.6+ or OS X 10.7+.
 It'll probably work on other Unices, but hasn't been tested.
 No limitations on the guest.
 * No merging of multiple Vagrantfiles.
-* SSH connection details are cached, and must be manually cleared with `avsh --reconnect` if the SSH configuration is changed.

 ## Installation